HabibMuhammad05/KRAI-ESPNOW-DS2-CONTROLLER-PROJECT/README.md

 - All data is sent at the same time, Avoid Data Loss, Multitasking Compatible.
 - 3 Dbi external Antenna, increase Transmit Range.
 (Tested +- 115 meters of range, Not Line Of Sight, Building and Tree Obstacle)
 - Integrated 2s LiPo battery.
 - NEAT EXECUTION, NO 'paksa N paksa'.
-All conponents is placed inside. like nothing happened :)
+All components is placed inside. like nothing happened :)

 =============================================================================================================================================================================